saArbabi/look-like-a-star/README.md

 **Cat image**
 <img src="generated_images/cat_gen.png" alt="Generated Images - Cat" width="600">

 These results are… unsettling.
-Since the model was trained exclusively on human faces, it can't adapt when guided toward non-human targets like cats and dogs.
+Since the model was trained exclusively on human faces, it can't adapt well when guided toward non-human targets like cats and dogs.
+That said, I do have a feeling that the shocked cat face has influenced the synthesized human expressions, but that could just be my interpretation.